Sep 08, 2020

 As for new devices, a UK Conformity Assessment Body will need to a conduct an assessment for compliance with the UKCA mark requirements.
 Existing UK Notified Bodies under the European MDD most likely will continue to be designated for UKCA conformity assessment according to CE Marking.
 However, note the conformity assessment will be against the UK medical device regulations, which follow the MDD.

 As if Brexit wasn’t confusing enough, the UKCA mark will not be recognized in Northern Ireland which will have its own UKNI mark!
 If you want to make your head hurt even more than it already does, you can read about that here.
 You better design larger labels to account for all these new marks!

 Appointing a UK Responsible Person

 In addition to the new UKCA mark, manufacturers located outside of the UK will need to appoint a UK Responsible Person prior to registration.
-This applies to products sold in England, Scotland, or Wales (collectively Great Britain).
+This applies to products sold in England, Scotland and Wales (collectively Great Britain).
 Similar to the EU Authorized Representative, the UK Responsible Person will be responsible for registering devices with the MHRA, ensuring that a Declaration of Conformity has been drawn up and that technical documentation exists.
 Various other responsibilities apply as well.

 For devices sold in Northern Ireland, things get really tricky.
 If the manufacturer is located in Great Britain, an EU Authorized Representative is required, not a UK Responsible Person.
 If the company is located outside the UK, a UK Responsible Person will be required, along with a UK importer.